Ask an Expert – How Does Your Garden Grow? Tips for July

 - Start enjoying the tomato harvest.

-- Side dress (fertilize)potatoes in the garden with nitrogen in early July.
+- Fertilize potatoes with nitrogen in early July.

-- Harvest summer squash and zucchini when they are still small and tender.
+- Harvest summer squash and zucchini while they are still small and tender.

 - Deadhead (cut off) spent blossoms of perennial and annual flowers.